A classic, artisan style loaf of sourdough bread with big holes and sour flavor. Perfect for sandwiches or serving with a meal.

 - Repeat step three, two more times, for a total of three kneads/ and folds, each spaced an hour apart.
 Cover the bowl for a final 1 hour rest at warm room temperature.

 - Your dough should now be puffier, but may not have doubled in size (or even close).
 It is now time for the second proof, which is a cool rise in the fridge overnight.
-Dust a banneton or bowl with a tea towel VERY generously with flour and place your dough into it.
+Dust a banneton or bowl with a tea towel VERY generously with flour (rice flour is best) and place the dough into it.
 Remember that what is on the bottom of the bowl will be the top of your loaf.

 - Cover tightly with plastic wrap and place in fridge overnight, for 12-18 hours.

-- Remove Dutch oven and remove the loaf from the parchment.
+- Remove bread from Dutch oven and peel off the parchment.
 Allow to cool at least 3 hours before slicing.

 Sourdough bread will stay fresh at room temperature 2-3 days.
 It freezes very well as a whole loaf if allowed to fully cool before wrapping and freezing.